 • Installing a dedicated electrical circuit, $250.

-Installing an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
-The mini-split tax credit is $300 for select systems installed at your home through December 31, 2021.
-We suggest consulting with your tax professional for more info.
+Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
+The mini-split tax credit is $300 for qualified systems installed at your residence through December 31, 2021.
+We advise consulting with your tax professional for more details.

-Energy companies in Macon also usually offer rebates for installing energy-efficient heating and cooling equipment.
+Energy companies in Macon also usually have rebates for buying energy-efficient heating and cooling equipment.
 We’ll help you navigate this process to ensure you receive the best value from your new mini-split unit.

-Although getting a mini-split is usually more expensive than typical heating and cooling systems, it’s an extremely efficient way to heat and cool tricky rooms in your residence.
+Although installing a mini-split is often costlier than more common heating and cooling systems, it’s an extremely efficient approach to heat and cool tricky rooms in your home.
 These include:

 • Additions.